-16. The feasibility study should identify the type and size of VMS needed for each location and appropriate
+16. The feasibility study should identify the type and size of VMS needed for each location and appropriate costings should be used in the Economic Evaluation.

 17. The type and range of information to be displayed will generally limit the choice of sign technologies, whereas the sign location, road classification and vehicle speeds will all affect character heights and therefore the size of the VMS.